TR-ARPES Signal in Pumped Semiconductors within Dynamical Projective Operatorial Approach (DPOA): Introduction

-As already mentioned above, very recently, we exploited DPOA to unveil the various charge-injection mechanisms active in germanium \citep{inzani2022field}.
-In the near future, we plan to report further studies on germanium as well as on other \emph{real} materials.
+As already mentioned above, very recently, we exploited DPOA to unveil the various charge-injection mechanisms active in germanium \citep{inzani2022field,inzani2023photoinduced}.
 In this work, to analyze and discuss a larger variety of fundamental physical processes without the limitations imposed by the peculiarities of a specific \emph{real} material, we apply DPOA to a non-trivial toy model.
 We analyze a two-band (valence-conduction) model and consider three relevant cases by switching on and off the Peierls substitution in the hopping term (relevant to bulk systems) and a local dipole term (relevant to systems such as quantum dots and molecules and low-dimensional systems with transverse pumps).
 We discuss the main effects of the two terms separately as well as the relevance of their interplay.
 In particular, we analyze how the first-order (in the pumping field) terms of the two types of light-matter couplings assist the higher-order ones and how their decomposition in terms of intra- and inter-band components can help understanding the actual phenomenology.
-We compute and analyze, in connection to the symmetries of the system, the lesser and the retarded TR-ARPES signals as well as the residual (after pump pulse) excited population and through them we discuss (a) the broadening of the out-of-equilibrium (TR-ARPES) bands, (b) their relationship to the equilibrium bands (the rigid shift due to the even terms starting from the inverse-mass one) and the instantaneous eigenstates, (c) the emergence of the different kinds of sidebands and, in particular, (i) of the resonant ones in connection to the vanishing of velocity (one-photon) and inverse-mass (two-photon) terms due to band symmetries and how such \emph{symmetry protection} is lost in the presence of the dipole term and (ii) of the envelope/even-term induced ones, (d) the accumulation of residual electronic excited population (clearly visible also in the lesser TR-ARPES signal) induced by Rabi-like oscillations at the multi-photon resonant \emph{non-symmetry-protected} \textbf{k} points and the characteristics of such oscillations in terms of the pump-pulse features, (e) the effects of inhibiting selectively intra- and inter-band transitions on the TR-ARPES bands, on the different types of sidebands, on the one-(odd-) and two-(even-)photon resonances, on the residual electronic excited population, and on the characteristics and the effectiveness of the different photo-injection multi-photon processes.
-Moreover, we study in detail the changes in the TR-ARPES signal and in its characteristics (broadness, different types of sidebands, population inversion, residual lesser signal, hole photo-injection -- photo doping, relation to equilibrium and instantaneous eigenenergies, self-averaging over time and energy, etc.) at relevant \textbf{k} points on varying the delay (evolution in time) and the width (spread in energy) of the probe pulse.
+We compute and analyze, in connection to the symmetries of the system, the lesser and the retarded TR-ARPES signals as well as the residual excited population.
+We discuss the broadening of the out-of-equilibrium TR-ARPES bands and their relationship to the equilibrium bands (the rigid shift due to the even terms starting from the inverse-mass one) and the instantaneous eigenstates.
+Moreover, we discuss the suppression of the different kinds of sidebands and, in particular, of the resonant ones in connection to the vanishing of velocity (one-photon sideband) and inverse-mass (two-photon sideband) terms due to band symmetries and how such \emph{symmetry protection} is lost in the presence of the dipole term.
+We also introduce another type of side bands induced by the envelope/even-terms.
+Additionally, we investigate the accumulation of residual electronic excited population (clearly visible also in the lesser TR-ARPES signal) induced by Rabi-like oscillations at single/multi-photon resonant \emph{non-symmetry-protected} \textbf{k} points and the characteristics of such oscillations in terms of the pump-pulse features.
+The effects of inhibiting selectively intra- and inter-band transitions are also studied on the TR-ARPES signal and on the residual electronic excited population.
+Moreover, we study the changes in the characteristics of TR-ARPES signal on varying the pump-probe delay and the width of the probe pulse.